|

 and (Chacón et al., 2003).

-rise to unbounded zero-frequency vibrations when atoms are
+rise to unresisted (zero-frequency motions) when atoms are

 connected to fewer than three neighbors.
-A large distance cutoff and/or
+Therefore, a large distance

 Usage (at